Free flu vaccinations

 Who's at risk?

-Flu vaccination is recommended for all people aged 6 months and older.
+Getting a yearly flu vaccination is recommended for all people aged 6 months and older.
 Flu is the most common vaccine preventable disease in Australia.
 Although it can be a mild disease, it can also cause very serious illness in otherwise healthy people.
 It can require hospitalisation and can even lead to death.

 People at most risk are:

-• people aged 65 years and older
+• people aged 65 years and over

-• Aboriginal and Torres Strait Islander peoples
+• Aboriginal and Torres Strait Islander peoples aged 6 months and over

 Signs and symptoms